kaz-utashiro/greple/README.md

 - **--exit**=_number_

-    When **Greple** executed normally, it exit with status 0 or 1 depending on something matched or not.
+    When **greple** executed normally, it exit with status 0 or 1 depending on something matched or not.
 Sometimes we want to get status 0 even if nothing matched.
 This option set the status code for normal execution.
 It still exits with non-zero status when error occurred.